yuvalmGS/gigaspaces-wiki-jekyll/xap97net/modeling-your-data.markdown

 page_id: 63799309
 ---

-{summary}How to model application data for in-memory data grid{summary}
+{% summary %}How to model application data for in-memory data grid{% endsummary %}

 # Moving from Centralized to Distributed Data Model